 Many brides choose to have a First Look session with their dad before the ceremony instead of the groom.
 Some of the most touching moments we’ve witnessed at weddings have been between a bride and her father.

 “First Touch” sessions are another great alternative for couples who prefer to stick with the tradition of not seeing each other before the ceremony.
-Whatever you decide, we’ve got your back and are here to help ensure your day unfolds as beautifully as you imagined!
+No peeking!
+Whatever you decide, we’ve got your back and are here to help ensure your day unfolds as beautifully as you imagined.